 This meeting was streamed live to Facebook so you can find additional information and comments there:

 Alliance March 1st Meeting

 Join the Alliance for our March 1st meeting that will focus on the upcoming Crime Commission in May.
-The meeting will be blended online streaming from the Bay Area in the USA and live in Vienna.Posted by Alliance of NGOs on Crime Prevention & Criminal Justice on Wednesday, March 1, 2017
+The meeting will be blended online streaming from the Bay Area in the USA and live in Vienna.Posted by The Crime Prevention & Criminal Justice Alliance at UNHQ, NY on Wednesday, March 1, 2017

 · Welcome remarks: Ms. Karen Judd Smith, Co-Chair of the Alliance, and Mr. Maximilian Edelbacher, (Acting Chair of the Vienna NGO Alliance